Almost all public rights of way (PRoWs) cross private land. Responsibility for maintaining them is shared between the land owner and us.

 We carry out periodic maintenance of surfaced paths.

 Hedges and trees

 We operate an annual cutting programme that ensures that the majority of paths are cleared of vegetation each year.

-You can use our eForm to report overgrown vegetation on a public right of way, but landowners must maintain hedges and trees next to paths so that they do not obstruct the path in any way.
+You can use our eForm to report overgrown vegetation on a PRoW, but land owners must maintain hedges and trees next to paths so that they do not obstruct the path in any way.